Artistic Inspiration – Painters I like – Pastiche or Copy

 MarcosBeccari A Brazilian artist.
 His Instagram page has a million photos of his work!!
 He has many images of portraits water.
 The question is always what color is flesh?
 Mr. Beccari looks as if he uses some violet for his darks.
 I am going to study these closely.
 One thing I am also noting in so many images of his, are the examples of interesting poses and simple expressions.
 Also most are with high contrast.
 Instagram.com/marcosbeccari/ Beautiful work!

 Michael Holter.
-I recently went to a portrait workshop of his Oct 2019.
+In Oct 2019 I took a portrait workshop of his .
 I learned a lot by his simple step approach to portraits.
 Easy to follow and grow from!

 Ewa Ludwiczak, she paints like Charles Reid.
 She is amazing and fresh.
 I want to do my life drawings like her and Reid.